atharvwasthere/Atharvwasthere/README.md

 ![Header](./gh-profile-banner.png)

    <p>I'm a pre-final year Computer Science student at VIT.
-Currently diving deep my way into ML.
 I've got a real passion for backend development, core C++ projects, and picking up new tech skills along the way.
 Here's a little snapshot of who I am and what I'm about:</p>

    <h2 >About Me</h2>
     <ul>